Head of School Search

 - Read the Head of School Candidate Profile

-What is the timeline for the search?
+What was the timeline for the search?

 Led by the Search Committee and RG175, a nationally recognized search firm to serve as consultant, the advertising and recruitment process began in February and continued through the summer.
 A selection of finalists will visit campus from September 15 to 27.
 The Board of Trustees’ objective is to announce the appointment of a Head of School in October.
 The new Head of School will start her or his leadership on July 1, 2020.